 Facebook Ads

-Facebook offers extensive reach with diverse ad formats, including image ads, video ads, and carousel ads, making it a versatile platform for various marketing objectives.
+Facebook ads offer broad reach and multiple ad formats, including image ads, video ads, and carousel ads, making it versatile for different marketing goals.

 A. Features and Strengths